 We believe that once we have established a relationship with Christ, it is important to plant our personal experiences within the rich ground of the Bible, Church and Sacraments.
 We believe that in coming to know and experience these things with our fellow young Catholics, we can all grow phenomenally in our spiritual maturity.
 To support this stage of spiritual development we have crafted the Resonate evening.

 What is Resonate?

-Resonate is Westminster Youth Ministry’s primary in-house event for young adult Catholics, aged 18-35, looking to explore more of their faith.
+Resonate is Westminster Youth Ministry’s primary event for young adult Catholics, aged 18-35, looking to explore and learn more about their faith.

 The focus of the evening is community and faith exploration.
-Hosted at the home of our ministry, the evening begins with a shared meal.
-This gives a great opportunity to meet those you don’t know and, if you’ve been to ECHO, it is a wonderful opportunity to catch up with those you developed a friendship with there!
+Hosted at Vaughan House (down the road from Westminster Cathedral), the evening begins with a shared meal, giving a great opportunity to meet new people or catch up with old friends.

 When and where is Resonate?

 Information about upcoming Resonate evenings can be found on our events page.

 Why ground ourselves in the Bible, Church and Sacraments?

 The beauty of these three sources is that they provide objective, Catholic truths that can enrich our faith journey in time-tested ways.
 The divinely inspired wisdom we find here is a treasure trove of spiritual practices and applications that help us to grow in virtue and knowledge of God.
 There are no greater examples of this than the saints.
 Their lives witness the success of this manner of spiritual growth over any other.